CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

     ![Remediation Steps](images/m2-ex3-step4.1.png)

-5. Select the vulnerability **Container registry images should have vulnerability findings resolved**, under **vulnerabilites**, select one of the items in the list to get additional details about the patch available for it and how to remediate it.
+5. Select the vulnerability **Azure registry container registry images should have vulnerability findings resolved**, under **vulnerabilites**, select one of the items in the list to get additional details about the patch available for it and how to remediate it.

    ![Debian](images/m2-ex3-step5.1.png)